ebook

 • You don’t need to be on the ground yourself to set up or manage your offshore team - it can all happen remotely

-• Your team members usually won’t have knowledge of your home country, and there may be some cultural/language barriers (but you’ll have the operations provider’s support in managing this).
+• Your team members usually won’t have knowledge of your home country, and there may be some cultural/language barriers (but you’ll have the operations provider’s support in managing this, which you wouldn’t have with if you incorporate your business offshore).

 • Businesses that want a dedicated offshore team without spending months or even years setting up the infrastructure themselves